rhalkyard/SEthernet/README.md

 Revision 1 glue logic will enforce a delay between back-to-back write accesses so that longword writes comply with the ENC624J600's timing specifications.

+#### Spurious interrupts may be generated on a warm restart

+Because the ENC624J600 has no hardware reset input, spurious interrupts may be generated on a warm restart if the link state changes or packets are received.

+##### Symptoms

+After a warm restart, the Mac will display a Sad Mac error or crash with a System Error early in the boot process.

+##### Workaround

+Shut the Mac down fully and cold-boot it, or disconnect the ethernet cable before warm-restarting.

+##### Resolution

+Revision 1 glue logic will gate interrupts on reset, and only enable them after the driver has signaled that the ENC624J600 has been initialized.

 ## Useful reference material

 - [ENC624J600 datasheet](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ProductDocuments/DataSheets/39935c.pdf)